Paul Bruchési: Life

-Louis-Joseph-Paul-Napoléon Bruchési was born on October 29, 1855 in Montreal, Quebec, one of seven children born to Paul and Caroline Aubry Bruchési.
+Louis-Joseph-Paul-Napoléon Bruchési was born on October 29, 1855, in Montreal, Quebec, one of seven children born to Paul and Caroline Aubry Bruchési.
 His father was a grocer.
 He attended the Petit Séminaire de Montréal before studying at seminaries in Issy and St. Sulpice in Paris.
 Bruchési resided at the Pontifical French Seminary while continuing his studies at the Roman College.
 He was ordained as a priest in 1878 by Cardinal La Valletta, with a special dispensation as he was underage.

 Bruchési served as secretary to Archbishop Fabre.
-He taught dogma for four years at the Université Laval in Quebec, served as a parish priest, and from 1878 to 1887 as a professor at the Université de Laval à Montréal.
+He taught dogma for four years at the Université Laval in Quebec, served as a parish priest, and from 1878 to 1887 as a professor at the Université Laval à Montréal.
 In 1887, he became the director of the diocesan magazine, La Semaine religieuse.
 In 1890 Bruchési became chaplain to the convent of the Religious of the Sacred Heart.
 He became a cathedral canon in 1891, and vice-rector of Laval, Montreal.
 He was the ecclesiastical superior of the Sisters of Saint Anne and archdeacon for the parochial affairs of the archdiocese.
 He served on the Commission representing Canada at the Chicago World's Fair in 1893.